JAORMX/deet.blog/content/posts/deets-first-day.md

 Waiting for your dog to arrive is an emotional cocktail: excitement, happiness, nervousness, worry and relief, and plenty of other feelings.

 Deet was the last dog in the first group.
-When she arrived she was tired, scared and yeah, a little bit smelly as well.
-It's a very heart-melting moment, and it clarifies to you one straight goal: I am going to give her the best home ever!
+When she arrived she was tired, scared and yeah, a little bit smelly as well..
+It's a heart-melting moment, and it clarifies to you one straight goal: I am going to give her the best home ever!

 ![](/images/deet-arrive-copy.png)

 We got some help to put the harness on and we went through all the important documents with the members of Kulkurit.
-After everything was ready, we were able to head to home!
+After everything was ready, we were able to head home!

 ![/images/20200704](https://app.forestry.io/sites/pqtrwwknkydruw/body-media//images/20200704_120447.jpg)